 Recreational Climbing Regulations

-· Software (webbing, accessory cord, etc.) that is left in place shall match the rock surface in color.
+- Software (webbing, accessory cord, etc.) that is left in place shall match the rock surface in color.

-· The intentional removal of lichen or plants from rock is prohibited.
+- The intentional removal of lichen or plants from rock is prohibited.

-· Camping on Independence Monument is prohibited.
+- Camping on the summit of Independence Monument is prohibited.

 Climbing Guide Services

 The following guides are approved to operate within Colorado National Monument.
 Contact these businesses directly to make trip arrangements.